Are you managing to get the kids playing outdoors this winter? These fun winter nature crafts will help you tempt them off the sofa!

 Pine cone decorations

-If you’re crafting in the run-up to Christmas, pine cones are fantastic for creating lovely homemade decorations.
+If you’re crafting with nature in the run-up to Christmas, pine cones are fantastic for creating lovely homemade decorations.
 You could go on a nature hunt to find your pine cones, or they’re easy to pick up from craft suppliers *online.

 Grow your own for kids: sow winter salad